 MGM had expressed doubt in Las Vegas police earlier this week after officials announced they werechanging their timelineof the events that played out in Paddock’s room on Oct.
 1.

-“This remains an ongoing investigation with a lot of moving parts,” MGM spokeswoman Debra DeShong said in the statement sent to HuffPost late Tuesday.
+“This remains an ongoing investigation with a lot of moving parts,” MGM spokeswoman Debra DeShong said in a statement sent to HuffPost on Tuesday.

 “As evidenced by law enforcement briefings over the past week, many facts are still unverified and continue to change as events are under review.
 We cannot be certain about the most recent timeline that has been communicated [publicly], and we believe what is currently being expressed may not be accurate.”

-An investigator told the Los Angeles Times on Tuesday that police now believe Campos, who was wounded by Paddock, first alerted hotel security officials of a gunman on the 32nd floor before the massacre began.
+An investigatortold the Los Angeles Times last week that police now believe Campos, who was wounded by Paddock, first alerted hotel security officials of a gunman on the 32nd floor before the massacre began.